sumakadur/RepData_PeerAssessment1/PA1_template.md

 ```

 ## Are there differences in activity patterns between weekdays and weekends?
-#Create a new factor variable in the dataset with two levels - “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.
+#Create a new factor variable in the dataset with two levels - ?weekday? and ?weekend? indicating whether a given date is a weekday or weekend day.

 ```r